-- In another bowl – combine all three cheeses.
+- In another bowl – combine cheeses.

 - Sprinkle a layer of cheese into each ‘squash bowl’, then top up with the cream mixture.
 Sprinkle another generous layer of cheese over the cream to create the top of the bowl, then sprinkle with Red seasoning for color.